-Whether you are a health and fitness professional who wants to focus your practice or a health care professional who wants to complement your on-the-job expertise, earning an ACE Specialty Certification can help you better serve specific populations.
-You can also stand out among your peers by becoming a specialist in fitness nutrition, orthopedic exercise, weight management or another area.
+Whether you are a health and fitness professional who wants to focus your practice or a health care professional who wants to complement your on-the-job expertise, becoming an ACE Specialist can help you better serve specific populations.

-Fitness Specialist Certifications are approved for up to 26 hours of continuing education by ACE and, depending on the Specialty, also approved for continuing education hours by the American Association of Medical Assistants, ACSM, the California Board of Registered Nursing, the Commission on Dietetic Registration, The Cooper Institute, NASM, NCSF and NFPT.
+Specialist programs are approved for up to 26 hours of continuing education by ACE and, depending on the specialty, also approved for continuing education hours by the American Association of Medical Assistants, ACSM, the California Board of Registered Nursing, the Commission on Dietetic Registration, The Cooper Institute, NASM, NCSF and NFPT.

 As a Behavior Change Specialist, you’ll possess the practical, hands-on skills to develop client-coach relationships and guide people to achieve individual goals.
 Learn to deliver interventions rooted in the science of positive psychology and emotional intelligence, and tailored to an individual’s readiness to change.

 Becoming a Fitness Nutrition Specialist will help you develop expertise in all areas of nutrition education and promotion that are within the scope of practice for health and fitness professionals.

 As a Sports Conditioning Specialist, you’ll have the tools to design workouts for one-on-one or group training that helps athletes improve their balance, strength, agility and speed.

 Becoming a Weight Management Specialist will help you lead clients who have been impacted by overweight or obesity to long-term weight management success through a balance of behavior change strategies, exercise and nutrition.

 As a Senior Fitness Specialist, you’ll learn to effectively serve adults over 55 by incorporating modifications and training that prevents muscle deterioration, improves bone strength and boosts quality of life.